Ciriaco De Mita

-Luigi Ciriaco De Mita ([luˈiːdʒi tʃiˈriːako de ˈmiːta]; 2 February 1928 – 26 May 2022) was an Italian politician who served as Prime Minister of Italy from April 1988 to July 1989.
+Luigi Ciriaco De Mita ([luˈiːdʒi tʃiˈriːako de ˈmiːta]; 2 February 1928 – 26 May 2022) was an Italian politician and statesman who served as Prime Minister of Italy from April 1988 to July 1989.

 A member of the Christian Democracy (DC), De Mita served as its secretary and leader from May 1982 until February 1989, becoming one of the most influential politicians in the country, as well as one of the most prominent members of DC's left-wing.
-During his long-time career, he also served as Minister of Industry, Commerce and Crafts from 1973 to 1974, Minister of Foreign Trade from 1974 to 1976 and Minister for Interventions in the South from 1976 until 1979.
-He had been a member of the Chamber of Deputies for more than 40 years between 1963 and 2008 and also member of the European Parliament.
-In recent years, De Mita served as mayor of his hometown Nusco from 2014 until his death in 2022.
+During his long-time career, he also served as Minister of Industry, Commerce and Crafts from 1973 to 1974, Minister of Foreign Trade from 1974 to 1976, and Minister for Interventions in the South from 1976 until 1979.
+He was a member of the Chamber of Deputies for more than 40 years between 1963 and 2008 and also member of the European Parliament.
+During his final years, De Mita served as mayor of his hometown Nusco from 2014 until his death in 2022.